-pitch 1.
-Horizontal character spacing; 10-pitch (10 characters per inch)

-spacing is called pica, and 12-pitch (12 characters per inch) spacing is called elite.
+1. Horizontal character spacing; 10-pitch (10 characters per inch) spacing is called pica, and 12-pitch (12 characters per inch) spacing is called elite.
 2. The number of page images placed on the xerographic belt during one revolution.
-The DocuPrint 180 LPS supports two pitch modes: 7 pitch when paper 9 inches/229 mm long or less is used to print a job, and 3 pitch when paper 9 to 17 inches/ pixel Acronym for picture element.
+The 4135 LPS operates in a multi-pitch mode, allowing the mode to be adjusted according to the width of the paper used.

+pixel

+Acronym for picture element.
 Smallest addressable point of a bitmapped screen that can be independently assigned color and intensity.
 Pixels are definable locations on a display used to form images.
 For graphic displays, more pixels generally provide higher resolution.
 Spots, dots, and pixels are used interchangeably.